Skerry Palanga

 Skerry Palanga is a Papua New Guinean rugby league coach who coached Papua New Guinea during the 1980s and 1990s.

 Coaching career

 Palanga first coached Papua New Guinea in 1982, in a match against the touring Kangaroo side.
 He took full time control of the side in 1988 and controlled the team in matches during the 1988 and 1989-1992 Rugby League World Cup.

 Personal life

-Palanga is the uncle of current Papua New Guinea coach Michael Marum.
+Palanga is the uncle of Michael Marum who also coached the Papua New Guinea team.